redxtech/vue-plyr/readme.md

 Vue.use(VuePlyr)
 ```

-Then, in your `nuxt.config.js` file add
-`'~/plugins/vue-plyr'` to the plugins array.
+Then, in your `nuxt.config.js` file add `'~/plugins/vue-plyr'` to the plugins array.
 The `vue-plyr` element should be globally registered now.

+You will also want to add `vue-plyr/dist/vue-plyr.css` to your css array in the same file.

 ## Author